 If the stats on DoSpeedTest.com match what is claimed by your ISP, then it is probably the case that your plan is slow, and you should go for a faster plan.
 If not, there is probably a problem with your router – so read the rest of the article to find out what to do in this scenario.

 Router Troubleshooting Tips: Change the wireless channel on router

 One way to speed up the wireless signal is to manually adjust the broadcast channel till you find one with fewer competing wireless networking device.
 This is hard to do when your networking device is new and automatically chooses the channels to broadcast from, but if you have an older router, you can select the broadcast channel quite easily.

-To do this, you will have to look for the router’s address – which is found in the instruction manual or online by typing http://192.168.0.1 if you have a D-Link router and http://192.168.1.1 if you have a Linksys router.
+To do this, you will have to look for the router’s address – which is found in the instruction manual or online by typing http://192.168.0.1 for a D-Link router and http://192.168.1.1 for a Linksys router.
 You will then be asked for your username and password, on doing so you can access the router’s GUI, where you will see a “wireless channel” option.
 If you are in the US, you can broadcast from channels 11, 6 and 1 – these are the fastest channels that are available, and so something you may want to look at.

 Router Troubleshooting Tips: Use New Hardware